-Starting in the 2019-2020 school year the para-educators began training in Universal Design for Learning (UDL) which is an approach aimed at meeting the needs of every student in a classroom.
+In the 2019-2020 school year the para-educators completed training and certification in Universal Design for Learning (UDL) which is an approach aimed at meeting the needs of every student in a classroom.
 "The purpose of UDL implementation is to create expert learners - learners who can assess their own learning needs, monitor their own progress, and regulate and sustain their interest, effort, and persistence during a learning task."